 6. Store List

-7. Store Category wise
+7. Store Category-wise

-[dokan-stores category=”clothing”]: With the help of this shortcode you can easily list the stores based on store category.
+[dokan-stores category=” clothing”]: With the help of this shortcode, you can easily list the stores based on store category

-8. Store Order wise
+8. Store Order-wise

-[dokan-stores order=”ASC”]: This will rearrange your orders in Ascending or Descending formations.
+[dokan-stores order=” ASC”]: This will rearrange your orders in ascending or descending order.

-9. Store Order by wise
+9. Store Order by Wise

 10. Store_id wise

-[dokan-stores store_id=”1, 2, 3″]: This shortcode will help to used list the stores according to their store id.
+[dokan-stores store_id=”1, 2, 3″]: This shortcode will help to list the stores according to their store id.

 11. Featured Store wise

-[dokan-stores featured=”yes”]: This will help to show the featured vendor.
+[dokan-stores featured=” yes”]: This will help to show the featured vendor.

 12. Show Store with Products